Ust-Katav Wagon-Building Plant: History

 The factory was founded in 1758.

 The plant built streetcars (trams) from 1901.
 The first tram was made for Tbilisi.
-In 1960, the enterprise created a special design office to design tramway rolling stock, which has developed about 20 models of trams.
-The factory set a world record for the number of cars produced for one model (14,991 cars of model KTM-5).
+In 1960, a special design bureau for streetcar transport design was established, and about 20 streetcar models were developed.
+The plant set a world record for producing one type of vehicle — the KTM-5, of which 14,991 units were produced.

 Currently, the plant produces low-floor trams of different variations of models 71-623 and 71-631.
-In 2006 the factory built the first of a low-floor articulated tram car type 71-630 (trialled in Moscow).
-In 2009 UKVZ released two partially low-floor single-sided single-section cars of type 71-623, which went on trial in Ufa and Nizhny Novgorod.
-Additional trams of these models were built in 2010 for Moscow, Perm, Nizhnekamsk and Krasnodar.
-The plant also produces spare parts for trams and manufacturing service maintenance of trams.
+In 2006, the plant built its first 71-630 low-floor articulated trams (tested in Moscow).
+In 2009, UKVZ offered two 71-623 partial low-floor, single-section vehicles for trial operation in Ufa and Nizhny Novgorod.
+In 2010, additional trams of these models were built for Moscow, Perm, Nizhnekamsk and Krasnodar.
+The plant also produces trim spare parts and provides tram maintenance services.

-In addition to trams, the plant produces gas pressure regulating equipment, pipe fittings, pumps, consumer goods.
+In addition to streetcars, the plant produces gas pressure regulators, pipeline valves, pumps and consumer goods.

-In accordance with the Decree of the President of the Russian Federation dated 11 June 2011 number 772 and the Federal Government on July 7, 2011 № 1159-r of the Federal State Unitary Enterprise Ust-Katavsky Car Building Plant Kirov was converted into a branch of Federal State Unitary Enterprise Khrunichev State Research and Production Space Center.
+By Presidential Decree of the Russian Federation number 772 of June 11, 2011, and Federal Decree number 1159-r of July 7, 2011, the Federal State Enterprise Ust-Katavsky Automobile Production Plant Kirov was renamed a branch of the Khrunichev State Research and Production Space Center.

+In 2025 the design for a single section double-decker tram was unveiled.
+The car will be 16.8 m in length and 5.4 m in height.